alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 See [the entry for 'fine'](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#fine).

 ### pension provider

 Lower case.
 Not pension payer.

 ### Pension Schemes for administrators

 Lower case on administrators.

 ### Pension Schemes for practitioners

 Lower case on practitioners.

 ### Per cent

-Use ‘per cent’ not ‘percent’.
+Use 'per cent' not 'percent'.
 Percentage is one word.
 Always use % with a number.

 ### performance management

 Lower case.